 Relics of St Valentine

 Whitefriar Street Church, located on Aungier Street holds relics of Saint Valentine.
 A Roman Catholic Church, the relics were donated to this church by Pope Gregory XVI from the cemetery of St Hippolytus in Rome.
-The relics include some of the remains of St Valentine in the form of a vessel tinged with blood of the saint and some other remains of his body, thought to be bone.
+The relics include some of the remains of St Valentine in the form of a vessel tinged with the blood of the saint and some other remains of his body, thought to be bone.
 The church itself is beautiful and contains shrines to St Valentine and Our Lady of Fatima and Our Lady of Lourdes.

 St. Michan’s Mummies